Title : International trade and the economy, 1600-1870

 Miotto – World Trade, the Chronometer and Technology Diffusion

 For centuries seafaring explorers and merchants struggled with the problem of measuring a ship’s longitude.
 The invention of the chronometer solved such problem opening a new era for the shipping industry.
 How did a mechanical time keeper improve navigation?
 What was the role of this innovation in triggering the nineteenth century trade boom?
 We isolate a causality channel exploiting the fact that the chronometer produced an asymmetric change in trade distances among countries.
 Before this invention longitude was determined observing the moon and the stars, but this method was impracticable with overcast skies.
 Using actual voyages data from the eighteenth and nineteenth century we find that, after 1835, ships speed and number of voyages passing through more cloudy routes increased compared to the previous period and to non cloudy routes, indicating that the mechanical time-keeper reduced shipping distances and times differently across countries and trade routes.
 Using this source of variation and new data on trade and shipping times for the period 1784-1856, we estimate a gravity model of country-pairs trade on travel times letting travel times coefficients change over time, and we assess that trade patterns are shaped by shipping times using lunar observations only till the 1830s, and by shipping times using the chronometer thereafter.
-Future developments of the pr.
-I entairsan undstanding the role of trade in the diffusion of new technologies and ideas.
+Future developments of the project entails understanding the role of trade in the diffusion of new technologies and ideas.

 Timo Tiainen (Jyväskylä, Finland) « Long-distance international trade from or to ports of Finland 1634–1853-some time-series analyses with French trade anatomized »